 Highway P3 projects in Texas are carried out under comprehensive development agreements (CDA) between TxDOT and private developers.
 The TxDOT CDA website provides a list of awarded projects, both P3 concessions and design-build agreements, as well as RFI, RFQ, and RFP documents.
 P3s for other types of infrastructure in the state are managed by the Center for Alternative Finance and Procurement within the Texas Facilities Commission.
 P3 Guidelines are available that provide direction on P3 proposal response, evaluation, and selection.

 Virginia’s Office of Public-Private Partnerships is responsible for developing and implementing a statewide program for project delivery via the Public-Private Transportation Act (PPTA) of 1995.
 Its website's Resources section of provides a wealth of documents, templates, and best practices on the assessment and implementation of P3 projects.
 These materials build on Virginia's extensive experience implementing P3 projects and include screening templates, guidelines on risk management, public engagement and value for money analysis, and the most recent version of the PPTA Implementation Manual and Guidelines.
 The website also includes information on P3 Projects under development, procurement, construction, and operation.

-This study was commissioned by the Washington State Legislature's Joint Transportation Committee to assess if, why and how public-private partnerships (P3s) can potentially benefit the state in relation to the delivery and operation of its transportation infrastructure.
+This report was commissioned by the Washington State Legislature's Joint Transportation Committee to assess if, why and how P3s can potentially benefit the state in relation to the delivery and operation of its transportation infrastructure.
 Its focus is both general, providing tools and strategic guidelines for the state in relation to the potential use, benefits and barriers to P3s; and specific, through the assessments of five candidate projects that are in the state's Transportation Plan.